joaoffnogueira/blog.joaonogueira.dev/_tabs/about.md

 I also have teaching experience with elementary, high school and university students.
 I am always willing to learn new technologies from both front-end and back-end.
 My current knowledge includes a bit of web, and C.

-I am open to working as a junior developer to grow in the area, especially if I can combine my experience in education with technology.
+I am open to work as a junior developer to grow in the area, especially if I can combine my experience in education with technology.

 Education: